igib-rna-tails/Bioscreen_results_workflow/README.md

 This notebook contain workflow to prepare and analyse the results of microbial growth rate in Bioscreen Honeycomb plates or any 96-well plate.

+Lidia Lipinska, Postdoc
+Institute of Genetics and Biotechnology, University of Warsaw

 ### Steps:
 1. Install requirements.
 2. Import raw data.